-The application form for admission to the LLB program is available from the Office of the Registrar or the Faculty of Law.
-The application form must be completed and forwarded to the Office of the Registrar on or before November 1 of the year preceding the year in which admission is sought.
-All required supporting documentation must be provided to the Office of the Registrar on or before February 1 of the year in which admission is sought.
+The application form for admission to the LLB program is available from the web at www.registrar.ualberta.ca.
+The application form must be completed and forwarded to the Office of the Faculty of Law on or before November 1 of the year preceding the year in which admission is sought.
+All required supporting documentation must be provided to the Faculty of Law on or before February 1 of the year in which admission is sought.

-All applicants will be notified by letter regarding admission or non-admission.
+All applicants will be notified by letter regarding admission or nonadmission.
 Successful applicants must confirm their intention to register by submitting a nonrefundable tuition deposit of \$175 within the time specified in the letter of acceptance.
 The deposit will be credited toward payment of tuition on registration in September.